oarcscience/ith.oarc.science/stand.md

 These coding standards apply to *new* files scanned at Intangible Textual Heritage.
-[There is a bibliography of all files scanned at this site here](stbib).
+[There is a bibliography of all files scanned at this site here](stbib.md).
 Because these conventions have evolved over time, not all texts will have all of the markup specified here, particularly the page numbering and footnote conventions.
 We are constantly refining our methods of document preparation and production.
 However, there are still